Runner's Knee: Anatomy and Symptoms

 If the desired level of relief is not achieved through these non-invasive techniques, surgical intervention may be prescribed.
 While arthroscopy is often employed for the removal of damaged cartilage, a more comprehensive realignment operation may be needed to reduce detrimental pressure on the kneecap and its supporting structures.

-While the risks associated with Runner's Knee treatment are minimal, it is important to adhere to Dr. Haar's recommended recovery regimen, reporting any symptoms of concern to the orthopedic team immediately.
+While the risks associated with Runner's Knee treatment are minimal, it is important to adhere to Dr. Haar's recommended recovery regimen, reporting any symptoms of concern to the orthopaedic team immediately.

 Meniscus Tear Treatment in NYC